Ketamine Therapy in Houston, TX

 Step 1: Reach Out

-Fill out our contact form or call us.
-You don't need to know whether ketamine is right for you yet.
+Fill out our contact form, call, or book a consultation directly through our contact page.
+You don't need to arrive with all the answers.
 That's what the consultation is for.

 2

 We'll schedule a consultation at no cost.
 A real conversation about where you are, what you've tried, and whether ketamine-assisted therapy is the right clinical fit.
-We'll be honest with you about what we think.
+We'll be honest with you about that.

 3

 If it feels right, we'll coordinate a medical intake with our physician partner and begin building your individualized treatment plan.
-Nothing moves to the medicine stage until you're fully prepared and fully agreed.
+We make sure you're fully prepared and supported by our specialized team.

 WHAT THE WORK REVEALS